HornPenguin/Booklet/README.md

 Install them with next command

 ```
-pip install PyPDF2 reportlab Pillow simpleaudio
+pip install -r requirements.txt
 ```

-For `simpleaudio`, it requires compilers, build tools and prerequest library `libasound2-dev` to install the module.
+Python module `simpleaudio` requires compilers, build tools and the development package `libasound2-dev` to be present to allow installation.
 If you are using Ubuntu you can install `build-essential` from repository.

 ```